Greenhouse gas emissions

 - Printing and copying paper

-To be awarded [points or price deduction] in the evaluation of the bid, the supplier shall confirm, in the bid, that emissions of carbon dioxide from fossil fuels for production of process heat and electricity used for the manufacturing of printing and copying paper does not exceed 300 kg/tonne of produced paper, calculated according to EU Ecolabel criterion 1c for graphic paper ((EU) 2019/70).
+Emissions of carbon dioxide from fossil fuels for production of process heat and electricity used at the manufacturing of printing and copying paper shall be calculated according to EU Ecolabel criterion 1c for graphic paper ((EU) 2019/70) and shall not exceed:

 The supplier shall, upon request, be able to present any of for example the following: